The Problem with Styled Tables

 The onRowClick prop was the real accessibility gap.
 A <tr> with an

-onClick handler looks interactive to a mouse user (via hover styles and a
+onClick handler looks interactive to a mouse user, thanks to hover styles

-pointer cursor) but is completely invisible to keyboard navigation.
+and a pointer cursor, but it's completely invisible to keyboard navigation.

 The fix has three parts: